 To avoid being stuck out in the cold, spray a silicone based spray on the rubber around doors and windows.

 The block heater wams the engine to increase chances of it starting as well as warming up the vehicle faster than it normally would in the winter.
 It is a heating element that often sits on the side of your engine block and heats the antifreeze.
-Don't forget to plug in a home or the office.
+Don't forget an extension cord to plug in at home or the office.